-The construction business is a very aggressive and demanding industry.
-While some of us work on our shops, install or provide services on a customer property, the proper liability insurance must be obtained to protect our assets and take control of our liability.
-A good builder liability insurance coverage can protect against injuries, accidents or property damage suffered on the job.
+The construction business is a very aggressive and demanding industry wrought with the possibility of injury while on the job.
+Because of this danger, the proper liability insurance must be obtained to protect assets and take control of liability.
+A good builder liability insurance coverage can protect against injuries, accidents, or property damage suffered on the job.

-Many jobs, especially on government contracts it is a requirement to provide evidence of liability insurance as part of the qualification process.
+With many jobs—especially on government contracts—it is a requirement to provide evidence of liability insurance as part of the qualification process.
 Subcontractors also are required to present their evidence before entering or starting their participation in a construction job.

 - It will protect your business against injury and/or property damage.

 - Liability insurance will assist you in covering costs and damages after a judgment has passed.